 The Swimming Pool cocktail, also known as Blue Hawaiian, is almost unmistakable for its bright blue color.
 Some are put off by the rather artificial-looking color, while others love it just for that reason.

-Besides Rum and Vodka, the Swimming Pool contains Blue Curaçao, heavy cream, pineapple juice, and coconut cream.
-And the typical garnish is a slice of pineapple together with a maraschino cherry skewered on a cocktail pick.
+Besides rum and vodka, the Swimming Pool contains Blue Curaçao, heavy cream, pineapple juice, and coconut cream.
+And the typical garnish is a slice of pineapple and a maraschino cherry skewered on a cocktail pick.

 Dark'n'Stormy